hax33l/BankOcr/README.md

 BankOcr - Kata <br/>
 More details about this challenge: https://codingdojo.org/kata/BankOCR/
 ## Description
-Code for this task is written in polish, since it was a part of programming training I participated in.
+Code for this task is written in polish.
 ## Setup
 To run this project just start the app.php file within your console:
 ```